aserto-dev/ds-load/README.md

 ## Transform
 The data received from the fetcher is being transformed using a transformation template, which is written as a go template and it outputs objects and relations.

-The default transformation template can be exported using `ds-load <plugin-name> export-transform`.
+The default transformation template can be exported using `ds <plugin-name> export-transform`.

 A custom transformation file can be provided when running the plugin in `exec` or `transform` mode via the `--template-file` parameter.